-Claim: Actor Don Knotts once served as a drill instructor in the U.S. Marines.
+Claim: Actor Don Knotts once served as a drill instructor for the U.S. Marine Corps.

 I heard that Don Knotts was the most feared drill instructor on Parris Island during World War II.

 Origins: Positing improbable military backgrounds for popular entertainment figures is a common urban legend motif these days.
 Such tales don't merely put stars in uniform as ordinary servicemen — these questionable claims establish the unlikeliest of entertainers as combat-tested veterans who have displayed high levels of skill, courage, and toughness.
 Thus we have legends positioning pop singer John Denver as a Vietnam-era Army sniper,

 gentle children's host Fred Rogers as a tattooed marksman with a plethora of confirmed kills, and Bob Keeshan (better known to generations of TV-watching youngsters as Captain Kangaroo) as a hero of the World War II battle for Iwo Jima.
 (Of the three, only Keeshan actually served in the military, and he saw no combat action.)

 Another legend of this ilk casts Don Knotts, best known as the bumbling deputy sheriff Barney Fife on The Andy Griffith Show and the pop-eyed, leisure-suited